Dust and Shadow: An Acoustic Ecology Salon

 How do we listen to the desert?
 And what is it telling us?
 This symposium explores imperatives which the desert gives to those dwelling within it.
 Faculty from across humanities and art disciplines and practices at ASU pair with resonant outside researchers to discuss what it means to develop a lifestyle that is in harmony with our desert surroundings.
 Proposed dates February 13-14.

 Laura Kaminsky is writing a new musical composition for a chamber orchestra on the theme of resilience in desert environments tied to a body of work by visual artist Rebecca Allan.
 They have worked as a team on a number of compositions with accompanying visuals.
 Thanks to IHR and CLAS for the funding and connections.
-Dates: The performance will be in April 2020 with a location to be determined.
+Dates: TBD.